unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/AngelRing.md

 # Angel Ring Projection Settings

-Angel Ring is an effect for the **Unity Toon Shader**, used to express shine or luster in hair and always appears in a fixed position as seen from the camera.
-This feature requires the use of a 2nd UV in the meshes.
+The Angel Ring effect for UTS expresses shine or luster in hair.
+This effect always appears in a fixed position as seen from the Camera.
+Angel Ring requires the 2nd UV in the meshes.

 <img src="images/AR_Image.png" height="256">
 <br/><br/>